How to Select the Best Solar Fairy Lights

 At first glance, you may believe that all solar fairy lights are created equally, but this is certainly not the case.
 There is a reason why some fairy lights are more expensive than others.
 It simply comes down to quality.
 Quality of the solar panel, the light string itself, the batteries contained within, the quality of lighting time and any additional features that they may have.

 You can find solar fairy lights in many retail stores, especially around Christmas time, but just be aware that you pretty much get what you pay for. a 300 LED string that fits into something less than the size of a tissue box will be almost guaranteed to have a tiny solar panel that will struggle to power your lights for 4 hours and a flimsy string that is prone to breakage.
 So prior to purchasing, it would be wise to consider what your requirements are:

-- How long do you want then to last: days, months or years?
+- How long do you want them to last: days, months or years?

 - How long do you need them to light each night?

 - Do you need different lighting functions other than “continuous on” and “blinking”